Standard FTC Disclosure: This post contains affiliate links for products or services, including from Amazon.com. Read full disclosure here.

 Awesome advice Jenny!
 Thank You!!

-Jenny Bradfor blogs on Conscientious Confusion about living consciously, which includes being conscious of the impact we have on our earth by green living as well as being conscious of our own bodies through natural health and wellness, fitness and nutrition.
+Jenny Bradford blogs on Living Consciously about being conscious of the impact we have on our earth by green living as well as being conscious of our own bodies through natural health and wellness, fitness and nutrition.